 I know a lot of people dislike grocery shopping, partly because they don’t enjoy the actual shopping itself, but also because they dread needing to shell out so much of their hard earned money at the register!

 Here’s the thing.
-There are some simple, easy things that you can do to lower your grocery bill.
-Part of the reason I love grocery shopping so much is because I’ve learned how to do these things well and instead of it being a drudgery, it’s become a challenge to figure out what I need to do to save and keep our grocery bill at $225/mo.
+There are some simple, easy things that you can do to save money on groceries and reduce your grocery bill.
+Part of the reason I love grocery shopping so much is because I’ve learned how to do these things well.
+Now instead of it being a drudgery, it’s become a challenge to figure out what I need to do to save and keep our grocery bill at $225/mo.

 I want to share these little tricks with you so that you can save money on groceries too.
 And really, it’s up to you how much you want to save.
 You can do all of these things and you’ll save a bundle!
 Or you can just implement one or two of these methods and you’ll still enjoy a lower grocery bill.